wanjawischmeier/realtime-translation-backend/README.md

 - [ ] Endpoint to fetch human readable transcript for room (join all partial transcripts, with date timestamp)
   - [x] Provide endpoint
   - [ ] Join all partial transcripts
+  - [ ] Load from memory or from disk if thats not available
+  - [ ] Endpoint to provide list of all room id's that have transcripts stored to disk (and in which langs)
 - [ ] (Pause fetch loop when connected host is not streaming?)
 - [x] Respect whisper instance limit when activating rooms
 - [x] Whisper `device, compute_type` passthrough to cli from custom WhisperLiveKit fork